-See the "Student Guidelines for SOAP Notes" on page 42 for further details on expectations and format.
-The student must obtain feedback from the preceptor and adjust the SOAP note BEFORE uploading this assignment to MyCred (student review with preceptor/preceptor initial or sign cases).
+The studen t must obtain feedback from the preceptor and adjust the SOAP note BEFORE uploading this ass ignment t to MyCred (student review with preceptor/preceptor initial or sign cases).

-- 6. Identify and reconcile drug-related problems (Outcome 3.1) - □ Student identifies at least two (2) drug-related problems on medication orders and makes a recommendation for the resolution of the problem - □ Student resolves two (2) medication related issues by phone or in person with a prescriber - 7.
-Discuss the changes in pharmacokinetic parameters that occur in certain disease states and adjust medication doses based on pharmacokinetic changes (Outcome 2.1)

-ASSIGNMENT: Student determines the pharmacokinetic changes that occur in specific patients under the following conditions:

-- Half-life in a renal failure patient - Volume of distribution in a heart failure patient - Clearance in a geriatric patient - 8.
-Describe the responsibilities of the pharmacist when handling controlled substances in the inpatient setting (Outcome 2.2) - □ Student accurately fills or describes the process of filling controlled substance floor stock. - □ Student describes the difference between the processes for drug ordering, check-in, returns, and credit/charging for control and non-controlled medication. - 9.
-Demonstrate caring, ethical, and professional behavior when interacting with peers, professionals, patients, and caregivers (Outcome 4.4) - □ Student and preceptor discuss an ethical situation that occurred at the site (either in the past or the present) and the student describes how they would handle the situation - □ Student demonstrates professionalism when communicating with physicians, patients and colleagues - 10.
-Discuss the roles and responsibilities of pharmacists, other healthcare providers, staff and administration in the institutional setting (Outcome 1.1) - Student describes the role of other healthcare workers in the provision of patient care and services.
-The student should discuss healthcare workers including (but not limited to) the following: Physicians, physician assistants, nurses (LPN/RN/NP), dieticians, OT/PT, and respiratory therapists - Student participates in interdisciplinary care by observing at least one other healthcare provider (nurse, physician, physician assistant, nurse practitioner, dietician, social worker, etc.) interacting with the patient and medical team - □ Student discusses the role of the health care provider observed with preceptor - 11.
-Demonstrate effective communication skills (verbal, non-verbal, and written) at an appropriate level for patients, caregivers, health care providers and the general public (Outcome 3.6) - □ Student takes six (6) calls from a physician or nurse regarding a question or clarification of a medication order - 12.
-Use effective written, visual, verbal, and nonverbal communication skills to provide patient/caregiver education (Outcome 3.6) - □ Student performs discharge counseling for at least three (3) patients OR discusses a medication therapy change directly with a patient or caregiver at least three (3) times - 13.
-Demonstrates the ability to utilize available drug information resources to augment drug knowledge, answer drug-related questions, and complete drug information assignments (Outcome 1.1) - □ Student identifies at least six (6) drug information sources available to the practice site - □ Student identifies IV compatibility for at least six (6) combinations of intravenous admixtures ASSIGNMENT: Student completes one journal club discussion with the preceptor
+6. Identif y and reconcile drug-related problems (Outcome 3.1) Student identifies at least two (2) drug-related problems on medication orders and makes a recommendation for the resolution of the problem Student resolves two (2) medication related issues by phone or in person with a prescriber 7. s the changes in pharmacokinetic parameters that occur in certain disease states and adjust ation doses based on pharmacokinetic changes (Outcome 2.1) A: SSIGNMENT: Student determines the pharmacokinetic changes that occur in specific patients under the foll lowing conditions: Half-life in a renal failure patient Volume of distribution in a heart failure patient Clearance in a geriatric patient 8. be the responsibilities of the pharmacist when handling controlled substances in the inpatient setting me 2.2) Student accurately fills or describes the process of filling controlled substance floor stock Student describes the difference between the processes for drug ordering, check-in, returns, and credit/charging for control and non-controlled medication 9.
+Demon nstrate caring, ethical, and professional behavior when interacting with peers, professionals, patients ۶. regivers (Outcome 4.4) Student and preceptor discuss an ethical situation that occurred at the site (either in the past or the present) and the student describes how they would handle the situation Student demonstrates professionalism when communicating with physicians, patients and colleagues 10.
+Discuss s the roles and responsibilities of pharmacists, other healthcare providers, staff and administration ir the ins titutional setting (Outcome 1.1) Student describes the role of other healthcare workers in the provision of patient care and services.
+The student should discuss healthcare workers including (but not limited to) the following: Physicians physician assistants, nurses (LPN/RN/NP), dieticians, OT/PT, and respiratory therapists Student participates in interdisciplinary care by observing at least one other healthcare provider (nurse, physician, physician assistant, nurse practitioner, dietician, social worker, etc.) interacting with the patient and medical team Student discusses the role of the health care provider observed with preceptor 11. nstrate effective communication skills (verbal, non-verbal, and written) at an appropriate level for its, caregivers, health care providers and the general public (Outcome 3.6) Student takes six (6) calls from a physician or nurse regarding a question or clarification of a medication order 12 Use eff fective written, visual, verbal, and nonverbal communication skills to provide patient/caregiver ion (Outcome 3.6) Student performs discharge counseling for at least three (3) patients OR discusses a medication therapy change directly with a patient or caregiver at least three (3) times drug-related questions, and complete drug information assignments (Outcome 1.1)